evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 // assign an account id to a role (role 0 is an owner like role in this example) roles.setUserRole(msg.sender, 0, true);

-// grant this role permission (capabilitiy) to a function roles.setRoleCapability(0, storage, bytes4(keccak256("setData(string)")), true);
+// grant this role permission (capability) to a function roles.setRoleCapability(0, storage, bytes4(keccak256("setData(string)")), true);
 ```